Big Apple Pizza: Kashrut

-All of Big Apple Pizza's locations throughout Israel are kosher, including those in Eilat which is mostly secular.
+All of Big Apple Pizza's locations throughout Israel are kosher, including those in Eilat, which is primarily secular.

 The six Jerusalem locations are Rabbanut Yerushalayim Mehadrin.

 In popular culture

 In August 2014, Andrew Cuomo, the former Governor of New York, went to Israel to show support for the country during Operation Protective Edge.
-As part of his trip, Cuomo met with students from NY studying in Israel, at Big Apple Pizza.
+As part of his trip, Cuomo met with students from New York studying in Israel at Big Apple Pizza.